 1. Code Construction Act.
 The starting point for interpreting a Texas statute is the Texas Code Construction Act, Tex.
 Gov't Code ch.
 311, which contains a number of rules that the Legislature has given to courts to control and standardize the way courts interpret Texas statutes.
 Tex.
-Gov't Code Ann. § 311.021 says that, in construing codes, the Legislature intends: that the statute be constitutional, that the entire statute be effective, that a just and reasonable result, that execution be feasible, and that public interest be favored over private interest.
+Gov't Code Ann. § 311.021 says that, in construing codes, the Legislature intends: that the statute be

-The Texas Government Code settles the textualist-intensionalist-purposivist debate in Section 311.023 says that, in construing a code, whether or not ambiguous, the court may consider: the object sought to be attained, circumstances under which the statute was enacted; legislative history; common law and former statutes; consequences of a particular construction; administrative construction of the statute; and title, preamble and emergency provision.
+The Texas Government Code settles the textualist-intensionalist-purposivist debate in Texas.
+Section 311.023 says that, in construing a code, whether or not ambiguous, the court may consider: the object sought to be attained; circumstances under which the statute was enacted; legislative history; common law and former statutes: consequences of a particular construction; administrative construction of the statute; and title, preamble and emergency provision.
 Section 312.005 says, "[i]n interpreting a statute, a court shall diligently attempt to ascertain legislative intent and shall consider at all times the old law, the evil, and the remedy."
 Section 312.006 says that "[t]he Revised Statutes are the law of this state and shall be liberally construed to achieve their purpose and to promote justice."
-The pros and cons of each interpretive approach remain as considerations that courts should keep in mind in selecting and weighing the extrinsic evidence it will consider on statutory intent.
+The pros and cons discussed in the national debate regarding textualist, intentionalist, and approaches to statutory purposivist interpretation remain as considerations that courts should keep in mind in deciding the scope and weight of information they will consider in ascertaining statutory intent.